-How easy it is depends on if you included this path in your strategy.
+How straightforward depends on including this path in your strategy.
 And why wouldn’t you?
 Your app will use the same backend as your website.
 Your UX has been tested and proven.
-If you built your web app on ReactJS it becomes a matter of changing code that would tell a web browser to draw a form to React Native code that displays native form elements on a handset.
+If you built your web app on ReactJS it becomes a matter of changing code that would tell a web browser to draw a form to React Native code that displays a native form on a handset.

 And the same React Native code works on Android and iOS.
 You don’t need a separate team for each platform.

 So, the final answer to whether you should build an app or a website is you should build the website first.
-And that website will take you 80-90% of the way towards your app.
+A website designed to be a web app.
+And if you use ReactJS that website will take you 80-90% of the way towards your app.

 When the website shows you have a foothold in the market, it is simply a matter of converting the website into a native app.